uvarc/workshop-dsi/scripts/sql.md

 1. Search the table for all entries with the First Name beginning with the letter `S`.
 2. Count all records in the table that contain the letter `N`.
 3. Update the table to include your Last Name and Email address.
+4. Try to insert a non-numberic value in the `favno` column.
+What response do you get?
+4. Insert your favorite number into the `favno` column for your record.
 4. Insert a new record for a fictitious user.
 5. Count total records in the `student` table after adding.
 6. Delete the record you just added.
 7. Count total records again.
+9. Bonus - Which member of your class has the longest first name, and how many characters does it have?